raspberrypi/documentation/technical-faq.md

 ### I don't seem to get full speed gigabit networking on my Pi 3B+.

-ALthough the Ethernet chip on the Raspberry Pi 3B+ is gigabit-capable, the connection from the chip to the SoC is still via USB 2.0, which limits the total bandwidth available to approximately 220–250Mbits/s in the real world.
+Although the Ethernet chip on the Raspberry Pi 3B+ is gigabit-capable, the connection from the chip to the SoC is still via USB 2.0, which limits the total bandwidth available to approximately 220–250Mbits/s in the real world.
 Although not gigabit, this is a healthy bump over the 100Mbits/s top speed of the 3B model.
 To get the best performance, you should ensure that Ethernet flow control is turned ON on your router.

 ### The processors on the latest Pi models are 64-bit, but I cannot find a official 64-bit OS